gauravmeena0708/logsec/pages/COL761 Data Mining.md

 			- Use recursion to build conditional FP tree on D
 			- ((6780fc9c-6a64-42ec-9fce-46184acf5c7e))
 			- size 3-> ADE: 2
-				- Further try recursion but th
+				- Further try recursion but it ends hence returns null -
-		-
 		-
 	- #Homework Proove that sorting using freq will help in shorter tree